vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 However, because the topic is popular (has a high occurrence percentage $p$), it can still be efficiently discovered.

-In the future, we also plan to integrate Waku v2 capability discovery, which will not only allow asking for nodes that support Waku v2, but asking for Waku v2 nodes supporting specific Waku v2 subprotocols like filter or store.
+In the future, we also plan to integrate Waku v2 capability discovery, which will not only allow asking for nodes that support Waku v2, but asking for Waku v2 nodes supporting specific Waku v2 protocols like filter or store.
 For the store protocol we envision sub-capabilities reflecting message topics and time frames of messages.
+We will also investigate related security implications.

 ## Peer Exchange Protocol

 While discv5 based ambient peer discovery has many desirable properties, resource restricted nodes and nodes behind restrictive NAT setups cannot run discv5 satisfactory.
 With these nodes in mind, we started working on a simple *peer exchange protocol* based on ideas proposed [here](https://github.com/libp2p/specs/issues/222).
 The peer exchange protocol will allow nodes to ask peers for further peers.
 Similar to discv5, the peer exchange protocol will also support capability discovery.

-The new peer exchange protocol can be seen as a simple replacement for [Rendezvous protocol](https://github.com/libp2p/specs/blob/10712c55ab309086a52eec7d25f294df4fa96528/rendezvous/README.md), which Waku v2 does not support.
+The new peer exchange protocol can be seen as a simple replacement for the [Rendezvous protocol](https://github.com/libp2p/specs/blob/10712c55ab309086a52eec7d25f294df4fa96528/rendezvous/README.md), which Waku v2 does not support.
 While the rendezvous protocol involves nodes registering at rendezvous peers, the peer exchange protocol simply allows nodes to ask any peer for a list of peers (with a certain set of capabilities).
 Rendezvous tends to introduce centralized elements as rendezvous peers have a super-peer role.